Featured | Life of David

 Sh’muel, the prophet!

-For the first time, David’s gate diminishes.
+For the first time, David’s gait diminishes.
 He approaches the crowd, and his run slows to a jog, then a walk.
 The stares of the crowd make him uncomfortable, so he makes an effort to ignore them, instead coming to a stop in front of Iesseh, standing with a straight back and his shepherd’s staff planted firmly in the ground.

 “What is it, Father?
 Why have you called me away from the flock?”